 The Dietetics check sheet includes all required program courses as well as college requirements.

-Access course descriptions and select "F" to find Food and Nutrition courses.
+Browse the course catalog and select "F" to find Food and Nutrition courses.